United States v. Kebodeaux

 United States v.
-Kebodeaux, 570 U.S. 387 (2013), was a recent case in which the Supreme Court of the United States held that the Sex Offender Notification and Registration Act (SORNA) was constitutional under the Necessary and Proper Clause.
+Kebodeaux, 570 U.S. 387 (2013), was a case in which the Supreme Court of the United States held that the Sex Offender Notification and Registration Act (SORNA) was constitutional under the Necessary and Proper Clause.

 Background

 The Sex Offender Notification and Registration Act (SORNA) is a federal law requiring federal sex offenders to register in the States where they reside, study, and/or work.

 The respondent, Anthony Kebodeaux, was convicted by a court-martial of a federal sex offense.
 After dishonorable discharge from the Air Force, Kebodeaux moved to Texas, where he registered with state authorities as a sex offender.
 When he moved within Texas, he failed to update his registration and was prosecuted under SORNA.
 The District Court convicted.
 He later appealed to the Fifth Circuit, which overturned his conviction under the Wetterling Act, as SORNA had not been passed at the time of his conviction.